redbadger/difficient/README.md

 With the `visitor` feature activated, we can generate a series of discrete changes from the `Diff` type.

 See `examples/visitor.rs` for a worked example.

+## Efficient?

+The diff function does not allocate, in most cases.
+This makes it extremely fast.

+The exceptions are

+* when dealing with boxed types
+* when dealing collections (`Vec`, `HashMap` or `BTreeMap`)

+Then it _may_ have to allocate, which makes it merely very fast.